Multi-DAO/ambassadaos/README.md

-# Ambassadaos
+# AmbassaDAOs
-Our interDAOmentional space station connecting Governauts reaching for the stars with Astro!
+Our interdaomentional space station connecting Governauts reaching for the stars with Astro!

 ## Connect